Arthurkhan/art-shipping-calculator-pro/updates/2025-06-10-fix-override-parameter-preview.md

   - Total number of boxes
   - Total actual weight
   - Total billed weight

+### Override Data Fix
+- Changed from using average weight (18kg / 4 boxes = 4.5kg) to using the largest box's weight
+- This aligns with FedEx API expectations for uniform packages
+- Ensures shipping costs are not underestimated

 ### Visual Improvements
 - Box configurations displayed in card-like containers